 Doctor of Nursing Practice FAQs

-What DNP specializations do you offer within the School of Nursing?
+What DNP specializations do you offer within the College of Nursing?

 How long will it take me to complete the DNP program?

 A student who enters the DNP program with a bachelor’s degree will choose either a 4 or 5 year plan of study to complete the required 82-83 credits.
 A student entering the program with a master’s degree will have an individual plan of study created for them, based on their master’s degree courses taken.
 The minimum a master’s degree student can expect is 36 credits (for someone already holding either FNP certification, or has an MPH degree).
 So, a student with a master’s degree will take all remaining courses required of our program if they did not complete these courses in their master’s degree.

 The best way for a master’s degree student to get a rough idea of what would be required of them is to review the DNP Flier and look at our list of required courses.
 If you have already completed some, “cross them off” the list, and the remaining courses would roughly make up your required course plan of study.
 All students can provide course outlines or course descriptions to challenge courses.